 Shortcrust has no leavening agents (baking soda, baking powder etc.) so it does not puff while baking.
 Shortcrust dough’s are very rich and tender.

-Chef's Tips for the Perfect Shortcrust Pastry Dough
+Tips for the Perfect Shortcrust Pastry Dough

 Measure correctly: I know I’ve said it before, use a scale to measure your ingredients.
 Cups will vary and depending on how the flour is scooped, scraped or leveled you’ll never have an exact measurement.
 Buy a scale and measure in grams.
 Makes a 100% difference in everything you bake!

-Keep your Ingredients Ultra Cold
+Keep Your Ingredients Cold

-Keep your ingredients cold: Grab a jar and add some water to it, put it in the freezer while you measure your ingredients.
+- Grab a jar and add some water to it, put it in the freezer while you measure your ingredients.

 Fine Crumb: Using your food processor lightly pulse the pastry until just combined.
 Do not overwork it!
 You’re looking for a fine crumb (almost breadcrumb like texture) like this one below.